JaegerwaldDev/RAWR/PK/README.md

 # PK - Package

-Or RwPK to be specific
+Or NyPK to be specific

 This is a simple archive type standard, that can store multiple files in one.
 There is no compression algorithm applied.